ghas-lab-templates/exercises/module-1.md

 ### Lab 3 - Dependency Submission API

-#### Exercise: Dependency Submission Action

-In this exercise we'll learn how to use the Dependency Submission Action to correctly populate the dependency graph.
+In this Lab we'll learn how to use the Dependency Submission Action to correctly populate the dependency graph.

 1. Navigate to the `moshi` repository in your GitHub Organization
 2. Notice the dependency graph only shows 3 dependencies.
 This is unusual for a project of its size.
 This happens because the repository uses Gradle for its build process, and Gradle resolves dependencies dynamically during build time.